prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-02-05-dfs-and-bfs.md

 #### 3.3.3 Problem : Maze Escape

-chan was trapped in a maze in the shape of a rectangle of size N X M. There are several monsters in the maze, and you have to escape from them.<br>
+Chan was trapped in a maze in the shape of a rectangle of size N X M. There are several monsters in the maze, and chan have to escape from them.<br>
-The position of chan is (1, 1) and the exit of the maze is at the position of (N, M), and it can move one space at a time.<br>
+The position of chan is (1, 1) and the exit of the maze is at the position of (N, M), and it can move one space at a time.
 In this case, the area with monsters is marked with 0, and the area without monsters is marked with 1.
 The maze comes out in a form that must be escaped. <br>
 At this time, find the minimum number of squares that chan must move to escape.
 When counting cells, both the start cell and the end cell are counted.